Classification of Links Up to 0-Solvability: Classification of Links up to 0-Solve Equiavlence

 \begin{proof}

 Because band-pass equivalence and 0-solve equivalence are both equivalence relations and thus transitive, we may assume that $L$ and $L'$ differ by a single band-pass move.
 Recall that we require the strands of each band to belong to the same link component.
+We first consider the 4-manifold $M_L \x \I $.
+Then, we attach two 0-framed 2-handles to $M_L \times \{1\}$ in the boundary of $M_L \times [0,1]$ along the attaching curves $\gamma_i$ and $\gamma_j$ pictured in figure \ref{fig:attach} below.